 attracts students from around the world.
 Although some courses are

-offered in a traditional semester format (like practicum courses,
+offered in a traditional semester format (such as Greek and

-Greek, and Hebrew), most concentrate the classroom component into
+Hebrew), most concentrate the classroom component into one-week,

 Consider the many advantages of modular education: